PhD Projects in Economics

 • Accurate micro parameters are essential inputs for agencies such as finance ministries and healthcare technology assessment bodies when assessing the fiscal and welfare implications of health spending.

-Why EIT–Oxford is the place
+Why EITis the place

 EIT holds secure access to a portfolio of rich data assets that link health and labour‑market histories.
 Daily interaction with EIT’s prevention, clinical and data‑science teams fosters methodological innovation and rapid policy translation.
 Oxford’s economics and public‑policy departments add a world‑class setting for labour‑economics training and debate.